-1. Try to get a restraining order
+3. Try to get a restraining order.

-2. Seek temporary order of custody
+5. Seek a temporary order of custody.

 - Where the child has lived the longest.

-- Where the child has the most friends, family, or social networks like school.
+- Where the child has the most friends, family, or social networks (like school).

 - Whether either parent has a criminal history or is concealing the child.